-The following pre -admission services are provided by the Marketing and Admissions Department while helping the prospective student to make the right choice of area of study to match their career opportunities:
+The following pre-admission services are provided by the Marketing Department while helping the prospective student to make the right choice of program concentrations or focus to match their career opportunities, the Marketing Officers:

 - a.
-Interact with the prospective students and understand their areas of interest, strengths and weaknesses - b.
-Explains the standing of the SUC and the importance of its accreditation by MOE and its acceptability in the job market and for pursuing higher studies locally and internationally.
-Explains the details of programs offered at SUC, their duration, and the potential career opportunities offered in UAE and international market. - c.
-Inform students about part-time placement/internship opportunities. - d.
-Helps the prospect to choose suitable area of study to be pursued through the aptitude test - e.
-Explains the admission requirements and fee structure - f.
-Informs about documents to be submitted - g.
-Explains the facilities available in SUC - h.
-Verifies the documents to check the eligibility - i.
-Verifies the eligibility for transfer of credits, if applicable - j.
-Informing students regarding visa regulations ii.
+Interact with the prospective students and understand their areas of interest, strengths, and weaknesses. - b.
+Explains the standing of the SUC and the importance of its accreditation by MOE and its acceptability in the job market and for pursuing higher studies locally and internationally. - c.
+Explain about SUC's international accreditations, ratings and affiliations - d.
+Explain the details of undergraduate & graduate programs, brief students on the class timing offered full-time (weekday) and part-time (weekend) schedule, and the potential career opportunities in UAE and international market. - e.
+Inform students about part-time placement/internship opportunities. - f.
+Inform students regarding the visa regulations - g.
+Inform students seeking SUC visas about the hostel facilities - h.
+Inform Students about Toastmasters Club / IEEE - i.
+Guide the prospective students to choose a suitable area of concentration to be pursued through the Personality Assessment - j.
+Explain the admission requirements, Equivalency and any other NOC requirements to be submitted at the time of Admission

+- k.
+To explain the fee structure along with PDC for payment of Fees - 1.
+Explains the admission related policies including class size, change of program and financial policies including fee payment and refund policy - m.
+Explains the facilities available in SUC - n.
+Verifies the documents to check the eligibility - o.
+Verifies the eligibility for transfer of credits, if applicable - p.
+Complete the Application Process - q.
+To follow up with the student to complete his/her Admission Process if an Offer Letter is issued ii.
 During Admission Services